The Feedback Capacity of Noisy Output is the STate (NOST) Channels: Proofs

 where $H_Q(Y|x,y')$ is a constant determined by $Q(y|x,y')$; i.e., $H(Y|Y',X)$ is linear in $P(y',x)$.
-Thus, the difference between both conditional entropies is concave in $P(y',x)$, which completes the proof. \end{proof} The proof of Theorem \ref{theorem:convexity2} is similar to that of Theorem \ref{theorem:convexity}, but with replacing all occurrences of $x$ with $u$ and referring to $Q_f(y|u,y')$ in \eqref{eq:y-uy} for any choice of $f(\cdot)$, instead of $Q(y|x,y')$.
+Thus, the difference between both conditional entropies is concave in $P(y',x)$, which completes the proof. \end{proof} The proof of Theorem \ref{theorem:convexity2} is similar to that of Theorem \ref{theorem:convexity}, but with replacing all occurrences of $x$ with $u$ and referring to $P_f(y|u,y')$ \eqref{eq:y-uy}, which is determined by the NOST channel model for a fixed $f$, instead of referring to the averaged channel $Q(y|x,y')$.